 - “Leaving one kid out of the group is not going to work.
 Let’s fix this and move on.”

 Brief messages have the distinct advantage of sending a clear message to the child who is bullying that their behavior will not be tolerated while, at the same time, definitively signaling to a vulnerable child that they’re safe and have the backing of a trustworthy adult.
 Moreover, brief statements don’t humiliate anyone but do let everyone know that the adult is attuned to social dynamics and not afraid to step in to bring an end to bullying.

 It’s important to ensure that the kid who’s doing the bullying knows which behaviors are wrong, why they’re wrong, and what the consequences are.
 Setting clear expectations and limits helps kids who bully learn to make better choices about how they treat others — and it helps kids who are being bullied feel safer.

-This resource from EduRef.org encourages adults to teach kids what types of behavior are OK and what “a safe school environment” truly means.
+EduRef.org offers resources that help adults teach kids what types of behavior are OK and what “a safe school environment” truly means.